shanemuk/psion/readme.md

 ## WardRound (Series 3a/c/mx)
 Before WardFive, there was WardRound for the Psion 3a.
 You can download it here: [WardRnd.zip](https://github.com/shanemuk/psion/blob/main/wardrnd.zip) You can use the code **[NWFTTI\AS** to register as **Psion User**.
+In the files section you will find WARDRND.OPL and WARDRND.PIC which are the source code and icon file respectively.
+You can use these to modify WardRound for your own needs.

 ## Let me know...
 If there's anything you particularly remember, please add as an Issue or post on [Bluesky](https://bsky.app/profile/shaneir.bsky.social)